Full-Time Doctoral Program

 The information below reviews the policies and procedures by which doctoral students in the school will be guided.

-Note: The part-time doctoral program is the same in scope, sequence, and structure as the full-time doctoral program; however, no funding is provided by The Davidson School.
+Note: The Davidson School offers a part-time doctoral program.
+The structure of the program is the same in scope, sequence, and structure as the full-time doctoral program; however, no funding is provided by The Davidson School.

 • Full-time and part-time candidates for the EdD program should have a minimum of three years of full-time experience working in the field of Jewish education.